 Deloitte & Touche LLC

 SHOW FULL BIO » Kristina A. Rasmussen CPA, MBA Senior Manager Deloitte Tax LLP Minneapolis, MN Kristina Rasmussen is a Senior Manager in the Minneapolis office of Deloitte Tax LLP.
-She is currently supporting Deloitte’s Washington National Tax Practice as a specialist in tax matters related to tax-exempt organizations.
-She has over fourteen years of experience working with not-for-profit clients including public charities, private foundations, higher education institutions, health care organizations, other tax-exempt organizations, and public sector organizations as well as related taxable entities.
+She has over fifteen years of experience working with not-for-profit clients including public charities, private foundations, higher education institutions, health care organizations, other tax-exempt organizations, and public sector organizations as well as related taxable entities.
 Kristina has assisted a diverse group of clients working on a variety of issues related to the not-for-profit industry including unrelated business income issues, tax-exempt status qualifications, IRS Coordinated Examination Program (CEP) audit issues, and tax risk assessments.
 She recently spent three years supporting Deloitte’s Washington National Tax Practice as a specialist in tax matters related to tax-exempt organizations.
 Kristina received her Bachelor of Arts degree in Accounting and Master of Business Administration degree from the University of St. Thomas in St. Paul, MN.

 University of Washington

 SHOW FULL BIO » Julia Shanahan is the Tax Director, and Associate Director of Payroll, at the University of Washington.
 Julia is responsible for international, federal, state and local tax matters including unrelated business income, foreign entity taxes, sales tax and property tax.
 Her payroll duties include issues related to state and federal income tax withholding, withholding for employees in other countries, issuance of W-2s and other non-tax matters.
 Her other responsibilities include providing advice to all campus departments and also include assuring that the University is compliant in tax filings both domestically and internationally.
 Julia also provides tax assistance to healthcare affiliates of the University of Washington.
 Prior to joining the University, Julia worked for PricewaterhouseCoopers in Tokyo, London and Seattle addressing individual cross border tax issues, and domestic and international payroll matters.
 Julia holds a B.A. degree in International Business from Manhattanville College in Purchase, New York, a J.D. from Seattle University and is pursuing an L.L.M. in taxation at the University of Washington.
 She is a member of the Washington State Bar.